9 Things To Know About CBD Products

 - It is one of the 100+ cannabinoids found in the cannabis plant

 - Its concentration in the plant is in inverse proportion to the concentration of THC, which is the primary psychoactive agent in cannabis

 - It was first isolated from the cannabis plant in 1940.
 (THC was not isolated until 1964.)

-- It does not cause euphoria and therefore is not addicting
+- CBD products do not cause euphoria and therefore is not addicting

 - It counteracts the psychoactive properties of THC, including euphoria and anxiety